bizz84/flutter-tips-and-tricks/tips/0034-how-to-use-widgetsbindingobserver/index.md

 ---

-If you wanna learn more about WidgetsBindingObserver, the official documentation is your best friend:
+If you wanna learn more about `WidgetsBindingObserver`, the official documentation is your best friend:

 https://api.flutter.dev/flutter/widgets/WidgetsBindingObserver-class.html